Dogs are partially color-blind, and so are cats. But contrary to what some people think, they do see some colors — not just shades of black and white.

 To learn more about dog vision, watch this quick, informative video:

 Who Started the Color Myth?

-A beautiful green meadow or a breathtaking red-and-orange sunset is awesome to humans.
-But to our pets, I suppose a life well-lived is just as beautiful.
+A beautiful green meadow or a breathtaking orange sunset is awesome to humans.
+But, to our pets, at least, I suppose a life well-lived is just as beautiful.